 To combat this, consider what this actor did and travel to regain control of your life at a time when it may feel as if everything was falling apart.
 Not only can it reawaken curiosity and wanderlust but help put things into perspective and force you to face challenges you’d otherwise rather ignore.

-Just a word of warning: Only consider traveling if you are mentally capable of doing so.
+Only consider travelling if you are mentally capable of doing so.
 If you’re having trouble with functioning every day, you may want to see a therapist first.

 A study showed a positive relationship between travel curiosity and openness—one of the five big five personality traits (agreeableness, neuroticism, extraversion, conscientiousness, and openness).

-Basically, the more you score on openness, the more likely you are to be eyeing those Tripadvisor pics and looking up affordable plane tickets.
+Basically, the more you score on openness, the more likely you are to be eyeing those TripAdvisor pictures and looking up affordable plane tickets.

 Whether you’re a first-time or veteran traveler, you have much to gain from planning and booking that trip—according to science.
 Not only do you benefit on a physical level but emotionally and mentally as well.
 So, what do you say: ready to take the plunge?

-Know of more traveling benefits?
+Know of more travelling benefits?
 How many awesome people have you met on the road?
 Be sure to comment below.